Guardianship – Minor

 If the minor is 14 years or older, he/she must sign the nomination page that is included with the petition.

-After the hearing, if the Court has agreed to appoint you as the minor’s guardian, go to the Circuit Clerk Civil Division in Room 136.
-The Probate Clerk will give you Letters of Office that you may take to school or to anyone who needs to know you have authority to act for the minor.
+After the hearing, if the Court has agreed to appoint you as the minor’s guardian, go to the Circuit Clerk’s Civil customer service in Room 136.
+The Clerk will give you Letters of Office that you may take to school or to anyone who needs to know you have authority to act for the minor.

 Bonds: